-You know, like the ones Grandma used to make – Italian Bread, Three Bean Salad, Crockpot Spareribs, and others.
+I absolutely love a recipe that’s been around for years.
+You know, the ones like Grandma used to make – Italian Bread, Three Bean Salad, Crockpot Spareribs, her Griddle Cakes (aka BEST Pancakes EVER!! – YUM!), and others.

-They’re a wonderful thing.
-Relics in a way, and ones we can pass on to future generations.
+They are tried and true recipes, the ones that have been around for generations.
+That’s because people have made them and loved them again and again.
+They’re a wonderful thing—relics, in a way, and ones we can pass on to future generations.

-This cornflake recipe is just that.
+This recipe for no-bake cookies is just that.

 While I’ve never even had a Cornflake Cookie, I knew I had to give this recipe a shot since I’ve seen them around for years.